elastic/eui/wiki/eui-team-processes/releasing-versions.md

 #### eui.elastic.co

-In addition to the GitHub pages deployment, Buildkite automatically deploys our docs to the EUI Bekitzur environment (which will eventually be the canonical home of the EUI docs).
+Buildkite automatically deploys our docs to the EUI `Bekitzur` environment.
 The Buildkite job is started when a new tag is pushed to the `main` branch.

 To view the progress of your job or check for errors: